Essential Vietnam & Cambodia

 Halong - Hanoi - Danang - Hoi An

-We transfer to Hanoi Airport for a flight to Danang today, travelling on from there to nearby Hoi An and our hotel for the next two nights, the Hoi An Historic Hotel (3.5-star).
-Later this afternoon we take a walking tour of Hoi An.
-The exceptionally well-preserved old town, with its 18th and 19th century architecture, has been declared a UNESCO World Heritage Site, and there are more than a thousand preserved buildings including temples, merchants’ houses, warehouses and workshops here.
-We will have dinner at a local restaurant this evening.
+We fly to Danang today, travelling on from there to nearby Hoi An.
+Later this afternoon we take a walking tour of Hoi An, with an exceptionally well-preserved old town that has been declared a UNESCO World Heritage Site.
+There are more than a thousand preserved buildings including temples, merchants’ houses, warehouses and workshops here.

 This morning we have an excursion to the peaceful village of Triem Tay, located close to town on Cam Kim Island, in the Thu Bon River.
-Accompanied by our guide, we will visit some of the traditional houses, meet the locals and learn about their culture and traditions.
-We will enjoy an authentic Vietnamese lunch here and later take a leisurely walk back to our hotel in the Old Town.
+Accompanied by our guide, we’ll visit some of the traditional houses, meet the locals and learn about their culture and traditions.

 Hoi An - Danang - Ho Chi Minh City

 We fly south to Ho Chi Minh City.
 This evening we’ll take a dinner cruise on the Saigon River, aboard a traditional wooden junk.

 Cu Chi Tunnels - Ho Chi Minh City

 Today we head out to visit the Cu Chi Tunnels, the remarkable underground tunnel network where Vietcong guerrillas hid during the Vietnam War.
 You’ll see secret trapdoors, underground kitchens, living areas and meeting rooms.
 We return to the city for a tour, visiting landmarks such as Reunification Palace, Reunification Hall, the elegant 19th century Central Post Office, and the opera house.